+- 2.12.1.
 Parents may seek a place for their child outside their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 If parents wish to do this they must contact, in the first instance, the Academy Principal.
-Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process.
+Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process. - 2.12.2.
 Ideally, your child will continue to be educated within the year group they have been taught in at primary school, but this is not guaranteed and your request for delayed entry will have to be reassessed with evidence to substantiate your child being taught outside their normal age group.

-All out of normal age group applications will be considered on a case by case basis by the academy's governing body.
-A panel of at least three governors will consider the admission request based on the student's:

-- Academic ability

-- Social and emotional development

-- Views of the parents and principal; and

-- Any additional relevant information available

-The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the student would be able to cope with the personal development whist being with a year group who are of a different age.
-In order to support any application parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child.
+- 2.12.3.
+The decision whether a child is admitted outside of their normal age group will be made on a case-by-case basis by the academy's governing body.
+A panel of at least three governors will consider the admission request based on the student's: - Academic ability - Social and emotional development - Views of the parents and principal; and - Any additional relevant information available - 2.12.4.
+The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the student would be able to cope with the personal development whilst being with a year group who are of a different age.
+In order to support any application parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child. - 2.12.5.
 Once the governing body has made a decision the child can then apply to the academy using the process detailed in this policy.
 Parents have a statutory right to appeal against the refusal of a place however this right does not apply if the child is offered a place at the academy, but it is not in their preferred age group.

-2.7 Complaints about admissions arrangements
+2.13.
+Complaints about admissions arrangements

-Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code / relevant legislation relating to admissions.
+- 2.13.1.
+Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code / relevant legislation relating to admissions. - 2.13.2.
 Complaints about the appeals panel can be made to the Secretary of State.